Grief Counseling

 That’s a common and valid fear.
 Over time, therapy can help you process pain while slowly allowing space for joy, connection, and meaning to re-enter your life.

-While therapy can’t erase the pain of grief, we’ve witnessed clients begin to feel lighter, more grounded, and more connected to life again.
-Many find that with the right support, they’re able to carry their loss with more ease, and move forward in ways that once felt impossible.
+While therapy cannot erase the pain of loss, we have witnessed many clients begin to feel lighter, more grounded, and more connected to life again.
+With steady support, people often find they can carry their grief with more ease and move forward in ways that once felt impossible.

-What sets us apart is our integrative, person-centered approach—led by grief therapist Marilee Sonnen, LPC.
-Therapy sessions blend traditional talk therapy with somatic awareness and trauma-informed support, helping you process grief not just through words, but through body and nervous system connection.
+What sets our work apart is our integrative, person-centered approach, led by grief therapist Marilee Sonnen, LPC.
+Therapy blends traditional talk therapy with somatic awareness and trauma-informed support, helping you process grief not only through words, but through the body and nervous system as well.

 Take the First Step Toward Healing

-If you’re ready to explore grief therapy, we invite you to schedule a free 15-minute consultation.
-This is a no-pressure opportunity to ask questions, talk with Marilee, and see if working together feels right for you.
+If you are ready to explore grief therapy, we invite you to schedule a free 15-minute consultation.
+This is a gentle, no-pressure opportunity to ask questions, connect with Marilee, and see if this feels like the right next step for you.

 Grief Specialist